 This system is still operational.
-No significant Sr-90 concentration rebound has been observed in Building 701/BGD extraction wells SR-4, SR-5, and SR-6 or the core monitoring wells.
+No significant Sr-90 concentration rebound has been observed in Building 701/BGD extraction wells SR-4, SR-5, SR-6, and SR-7.
+There was a rebound in concentrations observed in SR-3.

 The groundwater cleanup goal of meeting MCLs has not been achieved for these plumes.